kavinvalli/hashnode-blogs/cl0p2zvvw0164n0nv7b4dcmu2.md

 ```
 You're passing in an empty array of dependencies.
 This basically means, run the useEffect loop only on first render.

-> There is however still one difference between this and `componentDidMount`. `useEffect` runs after the first render to the DOM whereas `componentDidMount` runs after "mounting" the component but before it is actually rendered(shown) in the DOM.
+> There is however still one difference between this and `componentDidMount`. `useEffect(fn, [])` runs after the first render to the DOM whereas `componentDidMount` runs after "mounting" the component but before it is actually rendered(shown) in the DOM.

 ### Run depending on a value
 What if you want to run useEffect when a certain value changes.
 For eg. add this